Bathroom Upgrade

 Single Family House

-When considering whether the design should have an Art Deco feel (like the accent sconce) or a more traditional look (like the triple fixture), we decided to combine the styles.
-The elegant variegated tile, stacked vertically, combines the colors of the simple vanity, the more rustic round mirror, and the existing off-white elements.
+When considering whether the bathroom design should have an Art Deco feel (like the accent sconce) or look more traditional (per the vanity light fixture), we decided to combine the styles.
+The variegated wall tile, stacked vertically, combines the colors of the simple new vanity, the more rustic round mirror, and the existing off-white tub and water closet.
+The sconce and vanity light fixture were purchased on the Bowery in Manhattan.